James Hardy (wide receiver): Baltimore Ravens

 On January 17, 2011, Hardy was signed to a reserve/future contract by the Baltimore Ravens.
 He practiced little with the Ravens during the 2011 training camp due to chronic hamstring problems, the same injury that nagged him while with the Bills.
 He was released by the Ravens on September 5, 2011.

-Post-athletics career
+Post-football career

 After the NFL, Hardy turned his attention to Hollywood, where he pursued a career in modeling and acting.